 1 Tablespoon Sugar

-Place water or milk in a heavy pan.
+Place water or milk, and butter in a medium/large saucepan.
 Heat mixture to boiling and add the flour all at once stirring quickly with a wooden spoon until the dough is smooth and does not cling to the spoon or the sides of the pan.
 Do not over cook.

 Remove pan from heat and cool for 2 minutes.